pkholland/mutantspider/examples/file_system/README.md

 data that you might have in a file when developing your application, and your code expects to be able to open and read that file when executing.
-The mutantspider build systems has a mechanism allowing you to list all of the files of this type in a way that 'make' can understand, and then make available within the /resources subdirectory when your application runs.
+The mutantspider build systems has a mechanism allowing you to list all of the files of this type in a way that 'make' can understand, and then make available within this /resources subdirectory when your application runs.

-The src/README.makefile contains information on how to use this RESOURCES feature in your makefile.
+mutantspider/src/README.makefile contains information on how to use this RESOURCES feature in your makefile.

 <b>This example project</b>

-This example project builds the test and verification code both of the file systems that mutantspider implements.
+This example project builds the test and verification code for both of the file systems that mutantspider implements.
 You build and run this project the same way you do for the hello_spider example.
 The visual result of the web page is mostly just telling you whether all tests passed, or if not, which ones failed.
-But you can use the source code in the is example to see how these services are intended to work.
+But you can use the source code in this example to see how these services are intended to be used.